thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 unpredictable which increases the lead time, and the time to market for your product.

-[//]: # (Wouter: Mijn gedachten gaan naar: assumptie is dat individuele performance leidend is, maar tegelijk wordt al geaccepteerd dat wat opgeleverd moet worden niet individueel is: waarom anders de code review? code-review is laat in process, wachten op andere mensen, traag, etc. En dat leidt tot lead time discussie?)
+There is, however, more.
+Though, individual productivity is seen as leading, it is already accepted that what has to be delivered is not individual.
+Why else are teams obsessed by code reviews and pull requests?
+But the code review comes too late in the process, introduces waiting and is too slow.
+And this, again, increases lead time and time market.

 But, the goal of any organisation is actually to make money by sustainably minimising the lead time to create a positive business impact.

-*Lead Time* is the clock wall time between us, as a team or as an organisation, have an idea, that idea gets designed and implemented and finally gets in the hands of the users and used by real users.
+*Lead Time* is the clock wall time between us, as a team or as an organisation, having an idea, that idea gets designed and implemented and finally gets in the hands of the users and used by real users.

-[//]: # (Wouter: bovenstaande zin loopt niet helemaal... have -> having?)

 *Business impact* is anything that: